 Standards Based Learning

 Further explanation of each standard or “learning target” can be found by clicking standard’s name in Powerschool.
-Throughout the trimester students will do activities that ask students to show proficiency in these learning target, and students will be repeatedly assessed on these “I can…” statements or “learning targets” Then, each time a learning target is assessed on formative assessments, the students will record his/her score and feedback on a “Learning Targets Log.”
+Throughout the trimester students will do activities that ask students to show proficiency in these learning target, and students will be repeatedly assessed on these “I can…” statements or “learning targets.”
+Then, each time a learning target is assessed on formative assessments, the students will record his/her score and feedback on a “Learning Targets Log.”
 However, scores for formative assessments are not counted towards his/her final grade; they are used to improve learning.
 In this sense, all of the formative assessments are “target practice.”
-In theory, as the trimester progresses, each time a student shows proficiency on formative assessments, scores will go up as the student becomes more proficient in each learning targetThe score in Powerschool for each learning target reflects the student’s most recent performance on that specific learning target.
+In theory, as the trimester progresses, each time a student shows proficiency on formative assessments, scores will go up as the student becomes more proficient in each learning target.
+The score in Powerschool for each learning target reflects the student’s most recent performance on that specific learning target.
 Summarily, during the first half of first trimester, students will be asked to show proficiency in nine (9) standards, or skills or “learning targets”-as we will call them.
 There will be many formative assessments where students get scores and feedback, but are not counted towards their final grade; the only scores that will count are on the summative assessment that will be at the end of the unit, around 5/28/15.
 A guideline for proficiency on any learning target is below.
 Earning a 4.0 is challenging and rare and requires the student to demonstrate mastery of a learning target in a mature, advanced, creative way-without teacher prompting.
 To watch a 5:00 video about the teacher rationale behind SBG go to http://youtu.be/--PR0uf6CL0